 Rabies is a disease caused by infection of the Rhabdovirus via direct contact of the mucous membranes of an infected animal (a bite from a rabid raccoon for instance).
 Because Rabies is fatal if left untreated and because all mammals, including humans, are potential hosts for the disease, most areas, including Grand Traverse County, legally require that all dogs are vaccinated with the Rabies vaccine.
 We therefore strongly recommend that you have your dog up to date on his rabies vaccine.
 For more on Rabies, see here.

 Canine Distemper is a virus that causes severe respiratory, intestinal, and neurologic symptoms.
 Because it is relatively unstable, it cannot survive in the environment very long and requires dog to dog contact, or contact with very fresh infected secretions, to be spread.
 Treatment of Distemper requires extensive veterinary support and is often lengthy and expensive.
 If left untreated, Distemper is usually fatal.
 Though humans can become infected with the disease, it's unclear whether any illness results.
 Luckily, the Distemper vaccine is quite safe and effective and therefore, along with Rabies, it is recommended as part of your dog's core vaccine plan.
-The Distemper vaccine is often given with Parvo and/or Lepto, and is thus referred to as DHLPP.
 For more information on canine distemper, see here.

 Leptospirosis is a bacterial infection of the Leptospira interrogans that is caused when a dog comes in contact with the urine, or water contaminated by the urine, of an infected animal.
 Because all kinds of wildlife, from deer to mice, can harbor the disease, any cross contact with the habitats in which these creatures live can put your dog at risk.
-Leptospirosis leads to kidney and liver failure and is only treatable by extensive antibiotics and fluid therapy, but more often than not, it is fatal.
+Leptospirosis leads to kidney and/or liver failure and is only treatable by extensive antibiotics and fluid therapy, but more often than not, it is fatal.
 Because it is also contractable by humans, we strongly recommend the vaccine.
-However, because the leptospirosis vaccine is known to have more vaccine reactions than the other 5 canine vaccines, we will evaluate your dog's specific needs and risks when making the decision to vaccinate.
 For more on Lepto, see here.

-Bordetella bronchiseptica is a bacterial bronchitis that is one of the more common causes of the Kennel Cough disease, or the "kindergarden" disease of dogs.
+Bordetella bronchiseptica is a bacterial bronchitis that is one of the more common causes of the Kennel Cough disease.
 Because it is contagious from dog to dog contact, most boarding kennels, puppy classes, and dog parks require that your dog have the Bordetella oral vaccine prior to attending.
 Check with your individual facility to see their requirements.
 To read more about kennel cough, see here.

-Feline Distemper, or Panleukemia, is an incredibly widespread viral infection that almost every cat will be exposed to.
+Feline Distemper, or Panleukemia panleukopenia, is an incredibly widespread viral infection that almost every cat will be exposed to.
 It is quite stable in the environment and so is highly contageous to an unprotected cat.
-Because 90% of infected cats do not survive, we highly recommend the Feline Distemper vaccine, commonly known as FDRC.
+Because 90% of infected cats do not survive, we highly recommend the Feline Distemper vaccine.
 Luckily the vaccine is highly effective and Feline Distemper is not contractable by humans.
 To read more on Feline Distemper, see here.

 State law dictates that all dogs over 4 months of age are required to be vaccinated for rabies and be licensed by the county in which they reside.
 Dog licenses can be purchased either from Grand Traverse Veterinary Hospital or directly from the County Treasurer's Office.
 For more questions on dog licensing in Grand Traverse County, click here.